 In 2011, Gran Pacifica assisted seven engineering students from the University of Notre Dame in the United States.
 Gran Pacifica along with a professional advisor from Bridges to Prosperity, Engineer Mike Paddock, came to Nicaragua to select a location for a suspension bridge.
 The final location was made after a long process involving community meetings and surveys.
 They solved a major community need for a river crossing to sustain residents´ livelihoods and make their village more accessible during the rainy seasons...
 Read more

-Gran Pacifica Social Service Initiatives 2
+Gran Pacifica Social Service Initiatives - Two

-Beauty for Ashes and Recycling Efforts
+Beauty for Ashes And Recycling Efforts

 Gran Pacifica is working with Beauty for Ashes, founded by Kara Westermann and Audra Omer.
 Kara, a former Gran Pacifica intern, came back to Nicaragua to help a community living inside the former trash field of Managua “La Chureca”.
 Today, the trash field has been turned into a recycling factory with aid of the government.
 Kara is determined to keep working towards better living for local people and today she operates the Beauty for Ashes NGO, which is a 501(c) non-profit organization...
 Read more